Olivercomet/EPFExplorer/readme.txt

 Current features:

-Opening and editing ARC files (Both EPF and HR) Opening RDT files (EPF with filenames, HR without them) Editing save files.
+Opening and editing ARC files (Both EPF and HR) Opening and editing RDT files (EPF.
+HR is viewing/exporting only, and lacks filenames) Editing save files.
 (Both EPF and HR)
 Dumping audio clips.